General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Numerical Illustration

-The algorithm will be applied to the solution of coupled quasi-linear PDEs, for instance the Stokes problem coupled with an advection-diffusion problem.
-This specializes the theory of nested inexact fixed points from \cite{Birken_2015} to the special case of PROMs.
+The algorithm will be applied to the solution of coupled quasi-linear PDEs, for instance the Navier-Stokes problem coupled with an advection-diffusion problem.
+This specializes the theory of nested inexact fixed points from~\cite{Birken_2015} to the particular case of PROMs.

+Earlier, it was mentioned that the ROM-based inexact fixed point algorithm does not guarantee an acceleration in itself, but only that the error is more accurately approximated by $\eta^k$ than by using the pure residual; this will be illustrated in the following section.
+However, it is important to mention in which context does an acceleration truly happens.
+The first important remark is that a high-dimensional finite element matrix has to be assembled to construct the ROM (the reduced matrix is obtained by $V^\top A_i(\mu_i^k)V$) and to obtain the error estimator (it appears in the definition of the residual).
+Even if the total number of FOM solves might be globally decreased, the number of matrix and residual assembly is increased.
+Consequently, this computation becomes the new dominant cost of the algorithm, and it must not exceed the cost saved by replacing the FOM with a ROM.

+\begin{hypothesis} The assembly cost of the finite element matrix and residual is small or negligible when compared to the cost of solving the FOM. \end{hypothesis}